 Toople is a relative newcomer in the crowded business broadband market.
 However, it has the expertise to succeed with former Talktalk and BT staff at the helm and wants to increase its market share, which explains its aggressive pricing.
 Its most expensive package costs only £37, that's including line rental and doesn't have any apparent catch.
 There is a connection and P&P charge of £49.99 but that's standard across the industry.

-BT is the only broadband provider that didn't bundle a free static IP address (that will be £5.50 extra) but they are also the only one that threw a free Microsoft Office 365 license in (Business Essentials).
-You might not use the former but you will very likely use the latter.
+BT was the only broadband provider that didn't bundle a free static IP address but that's no longer the case.
+They are still the only one that threw a free Microsoft Office 365 license in (Business Premium).
 Like for all business offers, you get priority fault repair, 24/7 technical support and BT's very own PC support (for up to three devices).
 BT also allows you to access more than five million hotspots across the country for free.
+The cost of the line rental however may well put some off.

 If you noted any mistakes or feel that there are details that should be amended, let us know in the comment section below.